dlk3/node-red-contrib-alexa-verifier/README.md

 ## Usage

-You must configure this node with your Alexa skill's Application ID
+You must configure this node with your Alexa skill's Application ID.

 ## Output